 This fortress serves as an alluring introduction to the rest of Perth's history after living through centuries of turbulence.
 From the days of the Jacobites, to playing a key role in both the World Wars, the castle is now the home of the elite military regiment, The Black Watch.
 Explore The Black Watch Museum to see the past brought to life through incredible collections of ancient uniforms, fine paintings, medals, photographs, diaries, weapons and more.

 Nestled quietly in the centre of the city, this fascinating graveyard is adorned with some of the oldest monuments and headstones to be found anywhere in Scotland, such as the 'Weeping Woman' and the 'Adam and Eve' stones.

 There is nothing fishy about hooking a catch in the River Tay, Scotland's longest river, which is widely regarded as one of the best spots for Atlantic salmon in Scotland.
 So, if you're angling for a day on the water, cast a line on the banks of this peaceful river which flows gently through Perth.

 10. Fergusson Gallery

 The Fergusson Gallery is devoted to the work of the Scottish colourist, John Fergusson, and his wife, Margaret Morris, a modern dancer.
 Based in the old Watertower, it is a fine example of the city's unique architectural heritage.
-The three galleries contained within display sketchbooks, costumes and photographs, illuminating the fascinating lives and loves of these two remarkable artists.
+When the Gallery reopens its doors again in 2021, discover three galleries contained within display sketchbooks, costumes and photographs, illuminating the fascinating lives and loves of these two remarkable artists.

 11. Branklyn Garden